Many Singaporeans think retirement is far away, so they only care about building wealth and not so much about taking a distribution.

 - The Safe Retirement Spending Rate can be as high as 5% in Today’s Low-Inflation Environment: Bill Bengen

 - How does a retired actuary, who served on the boards of the pension system, plan for his own retirement spending?
 What are the important questions we should ask ourselves to see if we are ready for retirement?

 - Having Passive Income to Prevent a Life Deprivation is a Better Feeling than Having Lots of Wealth But Not Feeling You Have Enough

 More Case Studies

-- Doug Nordman: Early retired US military man in an interview at Wealth Mentor on simple lifestyle, passive investing and mistakes made during dot-com boom
+- Doug Nordman: Early retired US military man in an interview at Wealth Mentor on a simple lifestyle, passive investing and mistakes made during the dot-com boom

 More to continue….

 Do you have other great retirement resources?
 Do share with me so that I can add to this great resource!

 I invested in a diversified portfolio of exchange-traded funds (ETF) and stocks listed in the US, Hong Kong and London.